Welcome to Ruby Class

 |PPA cover||Mrs Anita Foster-Bazin & Ascend|

-The Building Learning Power theme this term is ‘Resourcefulness’, which will be a focus throughout the term.
+The Building Learning Power theme this term is ‘Resilience’, which will be a focus throughout the term.
+Children will look how they can have the ‘stickability’ quality and how they can persevere in everything they do to achieve success.
 Please talk to your children about what they have learnt as part of our BLP work

 Open Door Policy